-All kids build blanket forts and play tag.
-However, not all kids test blood sugars and inject insulin every day.
-While a child with diabetes is just as healthy and active as their peers without diabetes, some special planning is required to make sure they are able to both have fun and manage their diabetes.
+All children build blanket forts and play tag.
+However, not all children check blood sugars and administer insulin every day.
+While a child with diabetes is just as healthy and active as their peers without diabetes, some special planning is required to make sure they are able to have fun AND manage their blood sugars.

 Looking for a Babysitter?